 An interpreter who is also an attorney should not serve as the court or proceeding interpreter, as well as the attorney in the same case.
 An interpreter who is also an attorney may prepare a case without the aid of an additional interpreter; however, it is not required.
 An attorney who is also an interpreter may not act as the attorney and the interpreter for the non-English speaking party in court during a proceeding.

 During the proceeding, the interpreter should avoid any conduct or behavior that presents the appearance of favoritism toward any of the parties.
-The interpreter should maintain professional relationships with the non-English speaking parties and witnesses, and should limit his or her involvement in the proceedings to that of interpretation.
-The interpreter should discourage a non-English speaking party's or witness' personal dependence on the interpreter.
+The interpreter should maintain professional relationships with the limited English proficiency speaking parties and witnesses and should limit his or her involvement in the proceedings to that of interpretation.
+The interpreter should discourage limited English proficiency speaking parties or witnesses personal dependence on the interpreter.

-The interpreter appointed to work with an attorney is to interpret what is spoken by the non-English speaking party in private conferences and conversations between the appointed attorney and the non-English speaking party.
-In a case where the court has appointed the attorney and the interpreter, the interpreter may also sit at the counsel table and interpret the proceeding for the non-English speaking person in a simultaneous interpretation mode.
+The interpreter appointed to work with an attorney is to interpret what is spoken by the limited English proficiency speaking party in private conferences and conversations between the appointed attorney and the limited English proficiency speaking party.
+In a case where the court has appointed the attorney and the interpreter, the interpreter may also sit at the counsel table and interpret the proceeding for the limited English proficiency person in a simultaneous interpretation mode.

 Though appointed as a member of the legal team, the interpreter should avoid any conduct or behavior that presents the appearance of any personal favoritism toward any of the parties.
-The interpreter should maintain professional relationships with the attorney and the non-English speaking party, and should limit their involvement with the non-English speaking party's personal dependence on the interpreter and should defer all questions the party may have to the attorney.
+The interpreter should maintain professional relationships with the attorney and the limited English proficiency party and should limit their involvement with the limited English proficiency party's personal dependence on the interpreter and should defer all questions the party may have to the attorney.

-Though a member of the legal team, the interpreter must not take on the role of advocate for the non-English speaking party.
-Despite the fact that the interpreter is a member of the legal team, the interpreter must still interpret everything that is said in court to the non-English speaking party.
+Though a member of the legal team, the interpreter must not advocate for the limited English proficiency speaking party.
+Despite the fact that the interpreter is a member of the legal team, the interpreter must still interpret everything that is said in court to the limited English proficiency speaking party.
 For example, if in a criminal case, the defendant becomes angry during the proceedings and starts to shout obscenities at a witness who is testifying, it is the interpreter's duty to interpret for the court participants everything that the defendant is saying, even if what is being said by the defendant is not helpful to the defense effort.